 How to Choose a Career

 Many will choose a career path based on what their friends go into while others are pressured by family to pursue a particular craft.
-However, before you make any concrete choices about your future, you ought to stop and consider what you truly want.
+In addition, other factors play into their decision like how much money they can potentially earn or what the career prospects will be available to you upon graduation.
+Picking a solid career doesn’t mean that you have to sacrifice your happiness for stability.
+There should be a delicate balance between the different factors you’re using to evaluate which career is right for you.
+Before you make any concrete choices about your future, you ought to stop and consider what you truly want.

 How to Choose a Career that’s Right for You:

 Choosing the right career for you begins with knowing yourself, what you truly want out of life, what you need to feel fulfilled, and what you want to achieve in the long-term.
 Discovering these things about yourself is not an easy thing to do though.
 Some people struggle for years, looking for the right path to follow, and others have known their whole lives.

 Regardless, before pulling the trigger on a major life decision such as this, being sure of yourself is an absolute must.
 Many have gone through the steps to building a career only to finally land a position and realize that they aren’t happy with what they’re doing.
 This can leave a person with a feeling of running in place, and ultimately to unhappiness.

 The best way to use introspection is to assess who you are, what you’re skilled in, and what you ultimately bring to the table.
 Understanding that will help you realize how you can bring that value to an organization, employer, or company.

 The first thing that you should evaluate when you’re doing an introspection or evaluating yourself is to identify what you value.
 What are the things that are important to you?
 When you identify what you value, you can choose a career that aligns with both your personal life values and your ideal work or professional values.